Enumeration of chordal planar graphs and maps: Concluding remarks

 \subsection{Acknowledgements}

-M. N. was supported by grants MTM2017-82166-P and PID2020-113082GB-I00, the Severo Ochoa and María de Maeztu Program for Centers and Units of Excellence in R\&D (CEX2020-001084-M).
-C. R. was supported by the grant Beatriu de Pin\'os BP2020, funded by the H2020 COFUND project No 801370 and AGAUR (the Catalan agency for management of university and research grants).
+We gratefully acknowledge earlier discussions on this project with Erkan Narmanli.
+M.N. was supported by grants MTM2017-82166-P and PID2020-113082GB-I00, the Severo Ochoa and María de Maeztu Program for Centers and Units of Excellence in R\&D (CEX2020-001084-M).
+C.R. was supported by the grant Beatriu de Pin\'os BP2019, funded by the H2020 COFUND project No 801370 and AGAUR (the Catalan agency for management of university and research grants), and the grant PID2020-113082GB-I00 of the Spanish ministry of Science and Innovation.